-Describe the strategies the school uses to advance college and career awareness, which may include establishing partnerships with business, industry or community organizations

-All students complete Florida CHOICES college and career exploration and application activities as part of the course credit for Personal, Career and School Development Skills 1 and 2.
-Students earn credit in Executive Internship courses.
-The Career Coach ensures that students gain quality work experience in addition to course credit.
-The school hosts College and Career Fairs with representatives from public and private post-secondary institutions and industry.
-In addition, the Career Coach schedules presentations, led by our post-secondary partners, to further enhance student transition from secondary to post-secondary.
-The school has developed formal and informal partnerships with community agencies and post-secondary institutions, and will continue to improve the secondary to post-secondary connection and transition for all students.
-The school administers the ASVAB to students each year to further support college and career readiness.
+Describe the strategies the school uses to advance college and career awareness, which may include establishing partnerships with business, industry or community organizations from public and private post-secondary institutions and industry.
+In addition, the Career Coach schedules presentations, led by our postsecondary partners, to further enhance student transition from secondary to postsecondary.
+All schools have developed formal and informal partnerships with community agencies and post-secondary institutions, and will continue to improve the secondary to post-secondary connection and transition for all students.
+Schools administer the ASVAB to students each year to further support college and career readiness.